shmup/ascii-map-builder/README.md

-A tool for a mud i'm working on.
+A tool for a mud I'm working on.

 Eventually going to allow easy creation of ascii maps.